$240.00 – $680.00

 PerfectCleaner used with Perfectprimer does NOT disturb the mastic.
 Soy gels, scraping or grinding does.

 PerfectPrimer enables you to seal and paint the mastic without disturbing it, to meet the EPA safety rules.

 PerfectPrimer is the ONLY DIY way to safely and legally deal with black mastics.

 Can I use PerfectPrimer on clean concrete?

 Yes.
 PerfectPrimer will seal and prime clean concrete, wood, sheet flooring, or nearly any other building material.

-Will PerfectPrimer work on soy gel dissolver or mastic residue?
+Will PerfectPrimer work over soy gel dissolver or mastic residue?

 Yes.
-PerfectPrimer will work on soy gel or mastic residue.
+PerfectPrimer will work over soy gel or mastic residue.

 Can I use an epoxy-aggregate patch over PerfectPrimer?

 To patch the floor, apply PerfectPrimer to the areas to be patched.
 Once cured, you can use any epoxy or modified cement patching material you choose.